Ruger® Precision® Rifle Gen2 Handguard Adjustments Tech Tip

 Quick Summary

-To adjust the handguard on a Generation 2 Ruger Precision Rifle, ensure the rifle is unloaded.
-Remove the six T15 Torx screws, slide off the handguard, align the bushing flats with the receiver, and then reinstall the handguard.
-Torque the screws to 30 inch-pounds, ensuring the 'ears' align with the scope base.
+To adjust the handguard on a Generation 2 Ruger Precision Rifle, first ensure the rifle is unloaded.
+You'll need a T15 Torx wrench, torque wrench, and adjustable wrench.
+Remove the six screws, slide off the handguard, align the bushing flats with the receiver, then re-slide the handguard on.
+Finally, replace the screws and torque them to 30 inch-pounds.

 Chapters